jeisenma/ProgrammingConcepts/08-oop/encapsulate.md

 ## Assignment
 - Encapsulate your monster drawing and animation
-	- Create some intuitive properties for your monster class so that it can be controlled parameters passed into the constructor
+	- Create some intuitive properties for your monster class so that it can be controlled parameters passed into the constructor (1 point)
-	- Generate a family of monsters with as much interesting diversity as you can muster
+	- Generate a family of monsters with as much interesting diversity as you can muster by mapping random values to the above parameters (2 points)
+	- Allow the user to generate a new set of random monsters by pressing the space bar (1 point)
 - Save it to a file called generative.py and submit it on Carmen.
-(10 points)
+(4 points total)
+- If you dig this generative thing, you might want to try to take it a step further by evolving monsters using a genetic algorithm. (see [Shiffman's tutorial on GAs][])

 [snowmen]: pcad.py?page=08-oop/snowmen.py
 [rotating squares]: pcad.py?page=08-oop/squares.py